-7 Buying generics
+8 Buying generics

-- There are no peer reviewed papers on this subject. - Information in this section is drawn from conference presentations and personal communication with members of the writing group, BASHH MSM Special Interest Group, Clinicians PrEP Support Group and Community Group consultation
+Information in this section is mostly drawn from conference presentations and personal communication with members of the writing group, BASHH MSM Special Interest Group, Clinicians PrEP Support Group and Community Group consultation.

-7.1 Importing medicines bought online
+8.1 Importing medicines bought online

-The Medicines and Healthcare products Regulatory Agency (MHRA) advise that it is legal to buy up to 3 months of medicines from outside the European Union for personal use.
+The Medicines and Healthcare Products Regulatory Agency (MHRA) advise that it is legal to buy up to 3 months of medicines from outside the European Union for personal use.
 There is no requirement for a certificate or authorisation.
 The MHRA also advise that a prescription and/or a letter from the patient's doctor explaining why the product(s) are required is helpful.
-They suggest that the package is clearly labelled on the outside stating the contents of the package and that the products are for personal use.
+They suggest that the package is clearly labelled on the outside, stating the contents of the package and that the products are for personal use.
 MHRA strongly advise that the medicines are kept in their original packaging and that they are transported in accordance with storage conditions specified by the manufacturer because this not only helps identify the medicines, but also helps ensure the product's stability.